open-contracting/standard/docs/guidance/map/extensions.md

 ## Developing new extensions

 If you have additional fields which cannot be mapped to the OCDS schema or an existing extension, you ought to include these in your OCDS data and create a new extension to document their structure and meaning.

-### Extension template

-You can find the [extension template](https://github.com/open-contracting/standard_extension_template) on GitHub.
-It contains guidance on creating an extension.
+Use the [extension template](https://github.com/open-contracting/standard_extension_template) to create an extension.

 ## Profiles